Crafting during Valentine’s can be super fun! Try these DIY projects with your loved one.

 Use this heart-shaped cookie cutter and thin sheets of foam to create as many hearts as you desire.

-Choose whatever color of yarn you like, and wrap the hearts with the yarn, going different directions and back and forth until the heart is covered.
+Choose whatever color of yarn you like, and wrap the hearts with the yarn, going in different directions and back and forth until the heart is covered.

 Go with a theme, such as pastel-colored hearts or brightly-colored yarn for the hearts.